 Operational risk is the risk of loss arising out of the failure of people, processes or technology or the impact of external events.
 It includes fraud, unauthorised activities, errors, omissions, inefficiencies, systems failures and external events.
-Note 24 (E) to the financial statements explains operational risk in detail and also outlines the Bank's policy and framework to manage it.

 The Bank's Operational Risk Management framework is intended to identify, assess, monitor, mitigate and control operational risk effectively in the Bank in a consistent manner and, in the long run, to ensure that the Bank gets compensated for the risks assumed.